SwissArmyBud/circleci_usa/README.md

 # circleci_truffle
-Simple skeleton for running CI on an ethereum backed project
+Simple skeleton for running CI on an ethereum backed projects